harvestnide/discord_music_bot/README.md

 __Not properly tested yet.
 If it's not working - you can pull from__ `harvestnide/discord_bot`, __but you need to add /src/config.json by yourself.__

-__Also, you can clone repo and build it using included Dockerfile__ :rainbow:
+__Also, you can clone repo and build it by yourself using included Dockerfile__ :rainbow:

+__And also, if your user wasn't configured to docker workgroup - you need to run this script as root.
+I really don't appreciate it, take your time and configure it right before launching.
+I double tested it, but I'm not sure, that it's completlly safe and you shoudn't eather__

 ## Manual setup ##
 Clone project, edit scr/config.json, install dependencies.
 Dockerfile and pakage.json are included